 It’s easy to get caught up in client work and to view all your available time as time you could be exchanging for money.
 Don’t get caught up in this “employee mindset,” though.
 The work you do on your business is crucial to its long-term success and sustainability.

 But Isn’t the VA Market Saturated?

-Lastly, one of the questions I field occasionally is about whether there’s still a demand for Virtual Assistants and is there enough demand that one can charge decent rates.
+Lastly, one of the questions we field occasionally is about whether there’s still a demand for Virtual Assistants and whether there is enough demand that one can charge decent rates.